IELTS academic writing task 1, model answer for a line graph.

 - Rubric: On the vertical axis it shows energy consumption in units of a quadrillion.
 On the horizontal axis, it shows the date range from 1980 to 2030 (history and projections)

-- Trends: The graph shows dynamic data, this means that there are changes over time.
-It is evident that fossil fuels (coal, gas, oil) show the highest consumption with predicted increases, and cleaner energy (wind, hydro, solar, nuclear) have the lowest consumption and will remain relatively low.
+- Trends: The graph shows dynamic data.
+This means that there are changes over time.
+It is evident that fossil fuels (coal, gas, oil) show the highest consumption with predicted increases, while cleaner energy (wind, hydro, solar, nuclear) have the lowest consumption and will remain relatively low.

 Grammar: I will need to use the past tense / present perfect and language for future predictions.